Antofagasta de la Sierra: Local

 The Antofagasta de la Sierra volcanic field lies within the north–south trending tectonic depression of the same name, in the Catamarca Province.
-Of the individual vents the La Laguna and Alumbrera cones are the best studied ones, they lie about 5-7 km south of Antofagasta de la Sierra.
+Of the individual vents, the La Laguna and Alumbrera cones are the best studied ones; they lie about 5-7 km south of Antofagasta de la Sierra.
 These volcanoes are associated with black lava flow fields.
-The Jote volcanoes consist of a cluster of cinder cones and lava flows.
+The Jote volcanoes consist of a cluster of cinder cones and lava flows and are located south of the Antofagasta de la Sierra lake.
+To their northwest lies Cachamani.

 Alumbrera cone is 164 m high and has an elliptical shape with a maximum length of 1.3 km, probably due to wind influencing the growth of the cone.
 The cone shows signs of having been gravitationally unstable, including a sector collapse on its northwestern flank.
 The cone has a 50 m wide crater and a few fissure vents.
 Alumbrera has a volume of 0.12 km3 and is the source of a 0.29 km3 large lava flow field which covers a surface of 41.3 km2 and surrounds the Alumbrera cone.
 Lapilli fill the crater of Alumbrera, which has alum, ochre and sulfur colours.

 La Laguna is smaller than Alumbrera: The cone is only 153 m high and 1.1 km wide, with a 23.5 m deep crater.
 As with Alumbrera La Laguna features one fissure vent and a lava flow field, with a smaller volume of 0.12 km3 and surface area of 6.8 km2.

 Both La Laguna and Alumbrera were fed by northwest-striking fissures, which is unusual as most lineaments in the area strike northeastwards or north–south.
 The surfaces of erupted rocks have been subject to various degrees of wind-driven erosion which has left grooves in the most altered units.
 Most likely the magma supply at these two vents was so large that the rising dykes were able to force pre-existent lineaments open and to pass through them.

 Composition

 Alumbrera and La Laguna has erupted alkaline to sub-alkaline basaltic trachyandesite to trachybasalt with a porphyritic texture.
 Phenocrysts within the rock include olivine and plagioclase or clinopyroxene, which form also the bulk of the matrix.
 The Jote lavas have similar composition to the La Laguna rocks.
 The chemical composition of the old and the new La Laguna volcanoes is different, with the old lavas showing a more volcanic arc-like composition.
-"Alum" (in reality a mixture of aluminium sulfate and magnesium sulfate) found at Alumbrera was mined by the local population.
+Various minerals, including "alum" (in reality a mixture of aluminium sulfate and magnesium sulfate) found at Alumbrera, were mined by the local population.